typelevel/typelevel.github.com/collections/_posts/2022-09-19-typelevel-native.md

 [Scala Native] is an optimizing ahead-of-time compiler for the Scala language.
 Put simply: it enables you to **compile Scala code directly to native executables**.

 It is an ambitious project following in the steps of [Scala.js].
-Instead of targeting JavaScript, the Scala Native compiler targets the [LLVM] IR and uses its toolchain to generate native executables for a range of architectures, including x86, ARM, and in the near future web assembly.
+Instead of targeting JavaScript, the Scala Native compiler targets the [LLVM] IR and uses its toolchain to generate native executables for a range of architectures, including x86, ARM, and in the near future [web assembly].

 ### Why is this exciting?